explic-ai/LLM-MRI/README.md

 Using the _get_graph_ function, the module connects regions from neighboring layers based on co-activations to form a graph representing the entire network.
 The graph's edges can also be colored according to different labels, allowing the user to identify the specific category that activated each neighboring node.

 > **_colormap:_**  The default used colormap is the 'coolwarm'.
 More can be found on [matplotlib.colors](https://matplotlib.org/stable/users/explain/colors/colormaps.html).
 We recommend the use of a 'Diverging' colormap for better visualization.
 > **_fix_node_positions:_**  'True' keeps the nodes and edges at the same positions, independently of the categories.
+This could be useful for comparing activations between distinct categories.
 Setting to 'False' does not allow this comparison, although the graph will be more easily visualized.

    ```
    graph = llm_mri.get_graph(category)